Hoit-23o2/WaferDetector/README.md

     - Adjust two selected lines to be parallel
     - Calculate the saw line and its angle, and we're good

+3. Postprocessing - Used for detect if there are any other wafers.
+    - Fill the wafer with white-black segment
+    - Re-run Processing to try to find the second wafer
+    - Compare the new wafer with the previous one, determine if they are the ``same'' wafer
+    - If they are the same, then we're good
+    - Otherwise, we obtain a new wafer, and try to find the third one until we cannot find any more possible new wafers

-Naive Wafer Detector cannot handle the case there are multiple wafers in the image.
+Naive Wafer Detector is able to handle the case where two wafers are crossed.
+However, it is fragile when there are multiple ``horizontal'' and ``vertical'' wafers in the image since Naive Wafer Detector is primarily designed to detect the longest line in the image.
 We further design a detection algorithm as below.